stc-pay-Kuwait/stcpay-ui-kit-ios/README.md

 # MySwiftPackage
-A Swift Package that provides reusable SwiftUI button and text field modifiers with customizable styles, including filled, bordered, and disabled states.
+A Swift Package for reusable SwiftUI components, including button and text field modifiers with customizable styles, as well as custom views for Toggle, Checkbox, and Radio Button.

 ## Features